 If I am unemployed, how do I seek funding to take your courses?

 All of our courses are approved as certified training programs by the Federal Workforce Investment Act.
 To learn more about finding the right course(s) to match your employment goals visit our Dislocated Worker website.

 When are courses offered?

-Courses are offered at various times during day, evening, and online throughout the week.
+Courses are offered at various times during the day, evenings, and online throughout the week.